Which Path is Right for You?

 Going straight to ACCA is faster if you already meet the entry requirements.

-If you have the A-Levels — go straight to ACCA.
-If you don't — AAT is a strong, dignified path that prepares you well.
+If you don't — AAT is a strong, dignified path that prepares you extremely well.
+Many of our strongest ACCA students came via AAT.